 April 27, Day 1: Arrival in Key West.
-Participants not continuing from South Florida & The Keys may arrive in Key West at any time this afternoon and take the complementary shuttle to the Doubletree Grand Key Resort.
+Participants may arrive in Key West at any time this afternoon and take the complementary shuttle to the Doubletree Grand Key Resort.
 We recommend that you consider arriving as early as possible, or even on April 26, to offset travel fatigue and/or potential travel delays.
 Upon request, the VENT office will assist with any additional lodging arrangements.